okikio/native/packages/wali/README.md

 ## Browser support

 Wapi is provided as a native ES2015 module, which means you may need to transpile it depending on your browser support policy.
-The library works as is using `<script type=module>` in the following browsers:
+The library works as is using `<script type="module">` in the following browsers:

 -   Chrome 61